Department of Labor Logo United States Department of Labor

 Colleges, universities, and professional schools; state, local, and private 4

-Zoologists and wildlife biologists work in offices, laboratories, and outdoors.
-Depending on their job and interests, they may spend considerable time in the field gathering data and studying animals in their natural habitats.
-Other zoologists and wildlife biologists may spend very little time in the field.
+Zoologists and wildlife biologists work in a variety of settings, including offices and laboratories.
+Depending on their job, they may spend time outdoors, gathering data and studying animals in their natural habitats.

 Injuries and Illnesses

-Some zoologists and wildlife biologists handle wild animals or spend significant amounts of time outdoors in difficult terrain or in inclement weather.
-To avoid injury, they should use caution when handling wildlife or working in remote areas.
+Some zoologists and wildlife biologists handle wild animals or spend significant time outdoors in difficult terrain or in extreme temperatures.
+To avoid injury or illness, they must use caution when handling wildlife or working under challenging circumstances.

 Work Schedules

 Most zoologists and wildlife biologists work full time.
-They may work long or irregular hours, especially when doing fieldwork.
-Zoologists and wildlife biologists who work with nocturnal animals may need to work at night at least some of the time.
+They may have irregular schedules, especially when doing fieldwork.
+Zoologists and wildlife biologists who work with nocturnal animals may need to work at night.

 How to Become a Zoologist or Wildlife Biologist About this section